CaseyRo/casey.berlin/pages/raspberry PI 101.md

 I had a lot of things going on on my iMac workstation that I wanted to move away to the Pi.
 The reasons behind this:

 1. Leaving it on costs more power (for sake of mathematics, lets say 100W on average for the iMac, and 10W for the Pi)
-2. I'm doing a lot of development and 'fun' on the iMac, which smakes it prone to crash and/or having to reinstall.
-Having more people in the house suddenly not being able to turn lights on or off, I found out that is a terrible experience.
+2. I'm doing a lot of development and 'fun' on the iMac, which makes it prone to crash and/or having to reinstall.
+Having more people in the house suddenly not being able to turn lights on or off, is a terrible experience.
 3. It needs to (keep) work(ing).
 Think about time machine backups, streaming content from an external drive, that shouldn't be bothering your other tasks.
 Even though a mac is unix underneath, a headless machine has proven to be more stable.
-4. (shameful but) I haven't used docker before!
+4. (shameful but) I didn’t use docker before! (and yes I know there’s K8s and stuff - that’s beyond the point)
 5. Running this thing headless (allows it to hide in a cabinet or a spot thats not visible) is a nice challenge that I regretted a few times, when dealing with partitioning for instance.
 6. Being independant from sonos, Apple or others to be able to stream audio throughout the house (and reducing cost) - I’m in love with Roon, but Roon core needs a heavier machine than a Pi.
-There _must_ be something that can replace that experience around!
+There _must_ be something that can replace that experience around! (current status: Roon server on mac, several Roon endpoints on Pi)

 How could I forget how terrible I am at these things when I started...

 I started over at least 5 times (flashing the image, rebooting the system, forgetting the WLAN config etc.) because I'm the stubborn one that wants to run this thing headless **only**...

 I've learned, I'm sharing.
 There are a million websites and documents that share this process, but I'd like to do this with you, hoping it got you thinking in the right direction.
 If yes, you're welcome to leave a comment!

+And came 2021 - I’m running 4 Pi’s at home!

 ## 1. My hardware setup